How to file Frozen Pipes and Water Damage Insurance Claims

 When should I hire a Public Adjuster?

 Minor damage does not normally require a Public Adjuster.
 But for significant insurance claims, such as roof damage, flooding, or fire, or when you feel the insurance company isn't playing fair, it's wise to bring on a Public Adjuster.
+You can hire a Public Adjuster before a claim is filed, during an open claim and after a claim is settled (state law varies on the timeline to reopen a settled claim).

 How much can I expect to pay a Public Adjuster?